danovity/Abstract/README.md

 # Abstract(PSD TO HTML Conversion) Project

-- PSD to HTML conversion for a fictitious company called "Abstract".
+PSD to HTML conversion for a fictitious company called "Abstract".

+## Description

 - Utilized CSS Grid and CSS Flexbox to make the site responsive.

-## Final Product

 ### 1. Webpage Link